rajko-horvat/OpenCiv1/README.md

 ## About
 <p>OpenCiv1 project is an open source rewrite of <a href="https://en.wikipedia.org/wiki/Civilization_(video_game)">Civilization game</a> designed by Sid Meier and Bruce Shelley in year 1991.</p>
 <ul>
-<li>The OpenCiv1 uses Avalonia UI framework and is platform independent.
+<li>The OpenCiv1 uses .NET 8 and Avalonia UI framework and is OS independent.
 It is currently compatible with desktops: Windows, Linux and MacOSX.</li>
 <p align="center">
 <img src="src/Resources/Screenshots/Windows.png" alt="Windows OS" width="260" />
 <img src="src/Resources/Screenshots/Linux.png" alt="Linux OS" width="260" />